boschresearch/statestream/README.md

 statestream
 ===========

-Statestream is an experimental toolbox for [streaming](docs/from_one_frame_to_the_next.md) (also synchronous layerwise-parallel) networks.
+Statestream is an experimental toolbox for [streaming](docs/from_one_frame_to_the_next.md) (synchronous layerwise-parallel) deep neural networks.
-It provides tools to easily specify, train, visualize and manipulate streaming neuronal networks.
+It provides tools to easily design, train, visualize, and manipulate streaming deep neural networks.

 This software is a research prototype and not ready for production use.
 It has neither been developed nor tested for a specific use case.
 However, the license conditions of the